Sammamish Valley Area Wine and Beverage Industry Study

 King County initiated a study in the Spring of 2016 to develop recommendations that will nurture the burgeoning wine and beverage industry in the Sammamish Valley area while improving the interface of the industry with the surrounding communities.
 To achieve this goal, King County hired a private consultant, Community Attributes, Inc. and appointed a stakeholder committee of diverse interests.
 The stakeholder committee met five times from April – August, 2016.
 All stakeholder meetings were open to the public and a special public meeting was held in June, 2016 to solicit comments from all interested parties.
 Additionally, the public could submit comments online and through the web-based comment portal designed specifically for this project.

 The consultant, with guidance from the community stakeholder group and in consideration of all public input, completed their report.
-King County staff are now reviewing the report and developing a set of recommendations and action items to undertake.
-Any change to regulations will be reviewed through a public process with both members of the industry and the community.
-The King County Executive is expected to submit the action plan and any regulatory changes to the King County Council in early 2017.
+Executive Constantine and his staff reviewed the report and developed a set of recommendations and action items to undertake.
+The County Executive transmitted his proposal to the County Council on Thursday, April 26th, 2018 for consideration and adoption.

 A major issue identified through the committee process and noted in the report is code enforcement.
 At the beginning of the study, King County staff contacted all of the winery/brewery/distillery operations in the Woodinville area.
 Each operator was informed about the commencement of the study.
 If the operator had an active code violation, they were asked to sign a commitment that: 1) they would not make the violation worse or create an additional violation, and 2) they would abide by whatever code amendments were enacted by the King County Council as a result of the study.
 The exception to this was that if there were any life safety violations, those would need to be addressed immediately.
 Most operators signed the commitment.
 Those that did not continued on the code enforcement path under current regulations.